yodiyo/yodiyo.github.io/PORTFOLIO.md

 **Project Overview**

 Sage needed a solution that would provide a centralised global blogging platform for 20+ different local markets that had multilanguage capabilities.
-Each region needed to be able to manage their own content, as well as having the ability to share and push content globally, when required.
+Each region needed to be able to manage their own content, translations, and local marketing campaigns while maintaining brand consistency across the global network.

 🔗 **[View Project →](https://angrycreative.com/cases/sage-advice/)**